irsayvid/irsayvid/README.md

 <!-- **irsayvid/irsayvid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 - 🔭 Pursuing Electrical Engineering in NIT Rourkela
-- 🌱 Currently learning Gatsby, Datastructures and Algorithms
+- 🌱 Currently exploring data science
 - 🤝 Willing to collaborate on projects related to UN sustainable development goals
 - 💬 Ask me about communities, programming, web development and writing.
 - 😄 Pronouns: She/Her